canibanoglu/tango_with_django_book/chapters/cookie.rst

 If the message isn't displayed, you'll want to check your browser's security settings.
 The settings may be preventing the browser from accepting the cookie.

+.. note:: You can delete the code you added in this section - we only used it to demonstrate cookies in action.

 Client Side Cookies: A Site Counter Example
 -------------------------------------------
 Now we know cookies work let's implement a very simple site visit counter.
 To achieve this, we're going to be creating two cookies.
 One to track the number of times the user has visited the Rango website, and the other to track the last time he or she accessed the site.
 Keeping track of the date and time of the last access will allow us to only increment the site counter once per day, for example.